Something of Value: Production

-In January 1955, MGM announced they had bought the film rights to the novel for $300,000.
+In January 1955, MGM announced they had bought the film rights to the novel by Robert Ruark for $300,000.
 The novel was published in April.
-The New York Times wrote of the book that "the explosive impact of Robert Ruark's 'Something of Value' will reverberate for a long time to come on both sides of the Atlantic."
+The New York Times wrote of the book that "the explosive impact of Robert Ruark's Something of Value will reverberate for a long time to come on both sides of the Atlantic."

 The film was originally announced for Grace Kelly.
 It was to follow a proposed remake of The Barretts of Wimpole Street.
 Producer Pandro S. Berman assigned the script to Richard Brooks, who undertook a research trip to Kenya.
 At one stage British actor Bill Travers, then under contract to MGM, was discussed as a possible lead.
 Elizabeth Taylor was mentioned as a possible female lead.

-In May 1956 it was announced Sidney Poitier would play the role of Kimani and Rock Hudson would be borrowed from Universal to play the lead.
+In May 1956, it was announced Sidney Poitier would play the role of Kimani Wa Karanja and Rock Hudson would be borrowed from Universal to play the lead.
 Filming began in July.

 Reception

 According to MGM records, the movie earned $2.1 million in the US and $1.5 million overseas, for a net loss of $410,000.

-The movie was the sole American entry at the Venice Film Festival.
+The movie was the sole American entry at the 18th Venice International Film Festival.
 It was re-released in 1962 with the title Africa Ablaze.